Using Performance Reviews to (Actually) Improve Performance

 Problem: Performance reviews don't work.

 Does your organization constrain you to provide annual performance reviews?
 Are they something you dread, doubt, or delay?
 You aren't alone.
-While you may not be able to overhaul your organization, you can tweak your own approach to get the most out of a bad situation.
+While you may not be able to overhaul your organization, you can tweak your own approach to get the most out of a less than ideal system.

 Try this: Positive feedback